tkaitchuck/aHash/README.md

 ## AquaHash

 AquaHash is structured similarly to aHash.
 (Though the two were designed completely independently).
 AquaHash does not scale down nearly as well and does poorly with for example a single `i32` as input.
-It's only implementation at this point is in C++.
+Its only implementation at this point is in C++.

 ## t1ha